Here are my rantings on internet marketing. I've given some good advice in some articles, and others, well. Take a look for yourself.

 Domain names have a $9 listing cost with a 10% success fee and apps are free to list with a 10% success fee.
 There are not many apps for sale on Flippa, so I would take advantage of the free listing if you're looking to sell phone apps.

 Besides all the SEO costs and tools involved for premium accounts, you're going to obviously need a domain name and hosting.
 I'm going to cover the domain name in a second.
 Hosting can cost a lot or not much, depending on where you get it.
 I run a web hosting company and offer a very cheap Flippa hosting deal where I also offer to migrate the website to your new buyers server.
-If you want to know more about that, then please visit Nick Mi Mate and use the contact form at the bottom on the site.
+If you want to know more about that, then please visit my contact section and use the contact form there.

 You have two choices here; you can buy a new domain name and sit on the site once developed for six months until you can start SEO, or your can buy an old domain name from the auctions.